 Kohlrabi is easy to grow, even for beginners.
 Gardeners who can't wait to get a jump on the season should add kohlrabi to their early performers like peas and radishes.
 Kohlrabi is very cold-tolerant and ideally should be finished with its growing cycle before soil temperatures warm up.

 Kohlrabi needs a full day of sun to grow plump and develop its characteristic flavor.
-Because kohlrabi is a fast, early-season vegetable, you may be able to plant it near deciduous trees that haven't leafed out yet.
+Because this is a fast, early-season vegetable, you may be able to plant it near deciduous trees that haven't leafed out yet.

 Although kohlrabi isn't a root vegetable, it craves the same kind of growing conditions you would give your carrots or radishes: moist, rich, loam.
 Double digging or raised beds will yield kohlrabi bulbs with tender, non-pithy flesh.

 Keep kohlrabi well-watered, which shouldn't be difficult in cool spring or fall soils.
 It typically needs 1 inch of rain or watering per week.
 For a nutrient boost, water with compost tea each time.